dsaf/denys-news/README.md

 ## Assumptions Made

 * .NET 7 target is acceptible despite being an STS release.
-* When more than 500 stories are requested, there is no error produced but only 500 stories are returned
+* When more than 200 stories are requested, there is no error produced but only 200 stories are returned, due to source API limitations
 * It is acceptable to serve a snapshot of versions refreshed every 60 seconds (configurable)
 * Relative transactionality of data is important, so the list of best stories should be refreshed at approximately same time as story details
 * Implications of scaling out the web server are not considered